siran/writing/books/A New Arithmetic/A New Arithmetic - 003 Admissibility and Many-Term Sums.md

 U_1+\cdots+U_n=(u_1+\cdots+u_n)^2\in\mathbb U.
 $$

-When this joined value is reduced to scalar descriptor data, the pairwise descriptor table $D=(d_{ij})$ records the interaction terms:
+When this value is reduced to scalar descriptor data, the pairwise descriptor table $D=(d_{ij})$ records the interaction terms:

 $$